Billy Hurley III: Professional career

-2015 season

 Hurley missed the cut by one shot in each of his first two tournaments of the 2014–15 season.
 In his third tournament, he held a two-stroke lead after 36 holes in the CIMB Classic after consecutive rounds of five-under-par.
 He finished T-8 to win $189,000.
 After missing four cuts in his first six events of calendar year 2015, he had his best tournament of the calendar year March 15 at the Valspar Championship, finishing T-17 and winning $77,206.

 After his strong finish at the Valspar Championship, Hurley struggled, missing the cut at four of his next five tournaments.
 In June he finished at T-18 in the FedEx St. Jude Classic and tallied his only other top-25 finish on August 9 at the Barracuda Championship.
 For the 2015 season, through August 23, he had played in 28 events, making the cut in 14 and earning $591,450.

 Because Hurley did not finish the season ranked in the top 125 players (he was ranked 136th) on the PGA Tour after the Wyndham Championship, in which he missed the cut, he lost his PGA Tour playing card for the 2015–16 season.
 He played in the Web.com Tour Finals but did not regain his PGA Tour card and started the 2015–16 season with conditional status.

-2016 season

 Playing a combination of PGA Tour and Web.com Tour events, through 11 PGA Tour events he made five cuts and totaled $80,707 in winnings on that tour.
 His highest finish to that point was T-41; he missed the cut in the U.S. Open.
 However, on June 26 he earned his first victory on the PGA Tour at the Quicken Loans National, his 105th PGA Tour event.
 He was 198th in the FedEx Cup and 607th in the world rankings and was playing in the tournament on a sponsor's exemption.
 By winning the tournament, he qualified for the 2016 Open Championship; however, he skipped the event to attend his sister's wedding.

 He attained his best-ever showing in a major tournament on July 31, 2016 by finishing T-22 at the 2016 PGA Championship at Baltusrol Golf Club.

 On September 5, 2016 he posted his second top-10 finish of the season with a T-8 at the Deutsche Bank Championship, earning $212,500.
 Heading into the tournament he was ranked 77th in the FedEx Cup standings and needed a good showing to finish in the FedEx Cup standings' top 70 and continue on to the next tournament, which he attained, ending the tournament 51st in FedEx Cup points.

 For the season, Hurley ended up with one win and earnings of $1,770,400, good for 55th place.